ilg-deprecated/xpack.github.io-source/pages/xmake/cli/xmake-build.md

 This command expects an `xmake.json` file in the CWD, to define the build configurations.

-A **build configuration** is a triplet (target, profile, toolchain).
+A **build configuration** is a triplet (target, toolchain, profile).

-For each configuration, `xmake build` creates a subfolder in the CWD, named `build/<name>-<target>-<toolchain>-<profile>`.
+For each configuration, `xmake build` creates a sub-folder in the CWD, named `build/<name>-<target>-<toolchain>-<profile>`.

 If multiple names are defined for target/toolchain/profile, a